Printmaking: Lino

 By the end of the Printmaking: Lino program, students will:

-• Discover the history of printmaking through the examination of works by prominent artists, focusing on prints by Inuit artists.
+• Discover the history of printmaking by examining prominent artists, focusing on prints by Inuit artists.

 • Explore relief carving techniques to produce line, texture, pattern and positive and negative space in printmaking.